Lavendar77/video-call-project/README.md

 # Video Call Project
 This is a simple project for Video Calling via the web.
 Using Agora.io

+> Agora.io seems to allow you to manually create a channel (with a temporary token (24hours limit)), which limits my use to create multiple channels at will by users.
+> So for now, any channel a user creates will still be the same on Agora, which means that all users will join the same call 🤢
+> Will do some more research though.

 ## Scope
 - User creates a channel.
 - Other users may see a list of all channels.